 - Beat egg whites, then add whole eggs and cottage cheese.

-- Bake until set; then top with cheese and return to the oven.
+- Bake until set, then top with cheese and return to the oven.

-Breakfast Favorites
+Breakfast And Brunch Favorites

 Did you enjoy this Breakfast Casserole recipe?
 Be sure to leave a rating and comment below!